-This project will determine the requirements to safely and securely communicate with customers’ end point devices, such as small generation connections, to enable more flexible connections and flexibility services at a smaller scale and a lower cost.
-Initially, investigation will occur into into existing international communication protocols and interface devices that could be used for distributed energy resource management.
+This project will determine the requirements for safely and securely communicating with customers’ end point devices, such as small generation connections, to enable more flexible connections and flexibility services at a smaller scale and at a lower cost.
+Initially, investigation will take place into the existing international communication protocols and interface devices that could be used for distributed energy resource management.
 A subset of the protocols and devices identified will be assessed within laboratory-based trials.

 September 2019 – September 2021